Have a question that you don't see?

 We have our own private, fully fenced potty yard with antimicrobial K9Grass.
-We take group potty breaks at least every hour and a half throughout the day.
+We take group potty breaks at least every two hours throughout the day.
 We will not ruin your potty training because we are reinforcing potty training all day long.
 We can even help potty train your puppies!

 Do you separate the dogs?

 Yes.
 We have two indoor playrooms to allow different play groups to run simultaneously.
 We separate by size and temperament.
 Most of the time this means smaller dogs are together in one space, and the larger dogs are together in the other.

 Yes.
 Clients with recurring reservations receive first priority for available slots for daycare.
 If you have a variable schedule, sign up as soon as you know to reserve your space, we take sign ups up to 3 weeks in advance.
 We often fill up for daycare at least a week in advance.
 Calls made the day of will be admitted only if space allows.
 For the safety of our guests and staff, we cannot accept dogs without an appointment if we are full.

 What do I do if I can't make it before closing?

 We close at 6:30 PM.
 If you cannot make it before then call us to let us know.
 We charge $1/minute after 6:30 PM, up to 30 minutes.
 After 30 minutes, we will assume you are boarding your dog and tuck them in for the night.
 Should this occur you will be charged the boarding rate, plus a late fee.
 We open the next day at 6 AM Mon-Fri, and 7 AM Sat-Sun.

 Why can't I stop by any time to see the place?